 No one in NY wants distressed farmers.
-Through the state’s economic development plan, it will encourage small businesses and farmers to play their roles in the cannabis sector by creating microbusiness, cooperative, and delivery license types.
+However, the state’s economic development plan will encourage small businesses and farmers to play their roles in the cannabis sector by creating microbusiness, cooperative, and delivery license types.

 Medical Marijuana Laws According to the MRTA